mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 The improvement is dramatic.
 We just manually fused the two functions and produced code that runs faster, consumes less memory, and does the same thing.
-But should we give up on composability and elegance—the main benefits of functional programming?
+But should we give up composability and elegance—the main benefits of functional programming?

 What we would like to achieve is the following:

 1. Write beautiful, composable programs.
 2. Avoid allocating intermediate results whenever possible.

-The point 2 can be and has been addressed in different ways:
+Point 2 can be, and has been, addressed in different ways:

 * We can build a vocabulary of primitive operations in such a way that they do not produce results immediately.
 When the primitives are combined, they produce a function that does not produce results immediately either.
 To get the final result, we need a function that can run the composite action we have constructed.
-This is how the [`repa`][repa] package works for example.
+This is how the [`repa`][repa] package works, for example.

 * We want to have our cake and eat it too.
-We can expose an interface where every primitive produces a result immediately, but we also add rewrite rules that will make GHC rewrite our expressions in such a way that in the end the compiler gets one tight loop without intermediate allocations.
+We can expose an interface where every primitive produces a result immediately, but we also add rewrite rules that make GHC rewrite our expressions in such a way that in the end the compiler gets one tight loop without intermediate allocations.

 Let's see the first approach in action.

 ### Fusion without rewrite rules

-Returning to the example with `map` and `foldr`, we can re-write the functions differently using the principles we have just discussed.
+Returning to the example with `map` and `foldr`, we can rewrite the functions differently using the principles we have just discussed.
 It is essential for fusion that we don't write our functions as transformations on whole lists, because then we are back to the problem of creating those lists at some point.

-In fact, it is not obvious how to have several independent functions that conceptually work on linked lists without re-creating the list structure in some form.
-So, we won't start with fusion that works on linked lists.
+In fact, it is not obvious how to have several independent functions that conceptually work on linked lists without recreating the list structure in some form.
+So we won't start with fusion that works on linked lists.
 Instead, let's start with a more obvious example—arrays.

 #### Fusing arrays

-An array can be represented as a combination of its size and a function that takes index and returns a value at that index.
+An array can be represented as a combination of its size and a function that takes an index and returns the value at that index.
 We can write:

 ```haskell
 data Array a = Array Int (Int -> a)